PatriciaXiao/CS131-Project-Sample-Grading-Script/README.md

 * I think it should work for mac and linux, probably won't work on Windows
 * Probably a little bit adaptation is needed, probably the version matters
 * Once it works, feel free to add your own test cases in ```client_basic.SuperClient.test```; it's easy isn't it?

+## About organizing log files
+You might want to have a look at [os.mkdir](https://www.tutorialspoint.com/python/os_mkdir.htm) and [os.path.exists](https://www.geeksforgeeks.org/python-os-path-exists-method/)

+## What kind of submission is safe?
+If you unzip your files into the [sample_submission](./sample_submission) folder, with no extra effort required (e.g. don't need to create an empty folder empty, etc.), we can always make ```client_basic``` run (I mean if you occupy others' port then it is not guaranteed to work).